matn7/CS-Notes/src/main/java/java/ORANGE.md

 }
 ```

-### 23. hashCode
+### 23. hashCode.

 - If objects are equal by equals, they also need to have the same hashCode.
-- If hashCode has following implementation.
+- If hashCode has the following implementation.

 ```java
 public int hashCode() {